marcosvilhena87/loteca-ML-test/README.md

 This executes the same pipeline steps individually.

+## Interpreting model performance

+The classifier is trained **only on the bookmaker probabilities** (`P(1)`, `P(X)`, `P(2)`).
+Because the inputs contain no extra signals, the best achievable accuracy is effectively the bookmaker argmax.
+In practice you should expect the bookmaker baseline (always picking the highest probability) to sit near 0.52, with the RandomForest and a majority-class baseline slightly below.
+This is not a bug—there is simply no additional information for a model to exploit.

+For Loteca, raw accuracy is also a poor proxy for value.
+The pipeline is aimed at **expected value and controlled risk**:

+- probabilities and gaps guide which games become duplos or secos;
+- antipulverização optionally replaces one favorite when the contest looks highly concentrated;
+- the goal is to surface cards with favorable expected payouts rather than to beat the bookmaker on accuracy alone.

 ## Running tests

 The repository includes a few unit tests.
 Before running them, install all